FDio/csit/docs/job_specs/report_iterative/2n-dnv/vpp-mlr-00.md

 ## ./ip6_tunnels
 ## ./l2
 ### intel-x553
+#### af_xdp
+##### eth-l2bdbasemaclrn
+1c AND 64b AND ndrpdr AND x553 AND drv_af_xdp AND eth-l2bdbasemaclrn
+2c AND 64b AND ndrpdr AND x553 AND drv_af_xdp AND eth-l2bdbasemaclrn
+4c AND 64b AND ndrpdr AND x553 AND drv_af_xdp AND eth-l2bdbasemaclrn
+##### eth-l2bdscale10kmaclrn
+1c AND 64b AND ndrpdr AND x553 AND drv_af_xdp AND eth-l2bdscale10kmaclrn
+2c AND 64b AND ndrpdr AND x553 AND drv_af_xdp AND eth-l2bdscale10kmaclrn
+4c AND 64b AND ndrpdr AND x553 AND drv_af_xdp AND eth-l2bdscale10kmaclrn
+##### eth-l2xcbase
+1c AND 64b AND ndrpdr AND x553 AND drv_af_xdp AND eth-l2xcbase
+2c AND 64b AND ndrpdr AND x553 AND drv_af_xdp AND eth-l2xcbase
+4c AND 64b AND ndrpdr AND x553 AND drv_af_xdp AND eth-l2xcbase
+##### eth-l2patch
+1c AND 64b AND ndrpdr AND x553 AND drv_af_xdp AND eth-l2patch
+2c AND 64b AND ndrpdr AND x553 AND drv_af_xdp AND eth-l2patch
+4c AND 64b AND ndrpdr AND x553 AND drv_af_xdp AND eth-l2patch
 #### dpdk-vfio-pci
 ##### eth-l2bdbasemaclrn
 1c AND 64b AND ndrpdr AND x553 AND drv_vfio_pci AND eth-l2bdbasemaclrn